mmick66/manscupianconverter/README.md

 ## Packaging into an App

+This app uses `electron-builder` for compilation so put assets such as icons inside of the `build` folder

 ```bash
 npm package
 ```

-Then look inside the `pack` folder of this repo for the compiled app.
+Then look inside the `dist` folder of this repo for the compiled app.

 ## About the name and logo